eugenividal/lads_CyIPT_data/README.md

 ## Doubts and questions

+- Is the aggregation of infrastructure per local authority districts correct? if so: (1) why did we tried to split the dataset in lads and used loops in the first script?
+(2) How does the aggregation works without a common column?
+I guess it uses the geometries?
+It looks like magic to me!

-  - Data is very skewed to the left.
+- Data visualisation.
+The total_cycle_friendly_inf_km2 data is very skewed to the left.
+However, the cyclability index is normalised.

 <!-- end list -->